 When asked for a reference on a present or former employee by a prospective internal employer, supervisors are not required to have written authorization from the present or former employee.

 In all reference inquiries, when information pertinent to work performance is released, supervisors will provide honest, accurate information that is consistent with written performance evaluations.
-The release of any additional information requires written authorization by the present or former employee, and all such inquiries will be referred to the Division of Human Resources.
+The release of any additional information requires written authorization by the present or former employee, and all such inquiries will be referred to the Division of Human Capital Services.

 All responses to employment inquiries for references will be truthful and straightforward.
 Innuendo and false or misleading information will not be released.
 To do so may expose the University and individual to potential liability for defamation or other legal injury.
 As long as the employer discloses only truthful documented information as outlined in this chapter about a current or former employee, the employer is immune from civil liability in accordance with K.S.A.
 44-119a.

 Departments are encouraged to develop an authorization form similar to the sample (Attachment .200).
 The employment reference policy would be explained to the employee upon termination and the form would be presented as part of the exit interview process.
 The authorization form will be retained in the departmental personnel file.

 Employees may request to view their personnel file upon scheduling an appointment with a Division of Human Capital Services staff member.